Keirsey Temperament Theory – an outline

 To Use the Matrix: First, determine how you use words: concrete or abstract; then how you use "tools": cooperative or utilitarian.
 The square you're in will give you a general idea of your Temperament.
 The types within are explained below under "Characteristics..."
-You could also take the Sorter assessment. |
+You could also take their 10minute Sorter Assessment. |

-Note: percentages shown are the |
+Note: percentages shown are the frequency of types in the USA. |

 Word usage: Abstract